ainstarc/pixel-realm/README.md

 - Persistent world and player position
 - Mobile-friendly controls with joystick option
 - Enhanced settings menu with game information
+- Adaptive UI for both desktop and mobile devices
+- Smart instructions overlay with automatic dismissal on mobile

 ## Controls